JuliaDataScience/JuliaDataScience/contents/dataVis.md

 ```

 where we have decomposed the tuple `FigureAxisPlot` into `fig, ax, pltobj`, in order to be able to add a `Legend` and `Colorbar` outside of the plot object.
-We will discuss this, `layouts`, in more detail in section [Layouts].
+We will discuss this, `layouts`, in more detail in @sec:makie_layouts.

 We have done some basic but still interesting examples to show how to use `Makie` and by now you might be wondering, what else can we do?
 What are all the possible plotting functions available in `Makie.jl`?